 Stylish uniforms can play a role in recruiting and retaining staff.
 Consider, for example, McDonald’s hiring Los Angeles-based fashion designer Waraire Boswell to spiff up its brand image.
 Years ago, Boswell worked at a McDonald’s in California, but didn’t much like his Mickey D’s duds.

 “When I worked there, I always brought a second pair of clothes to wear when I left; something that transitioned to my life,” he says.

-Boswell says it’s important to create a look that’s flattering to different sizes and body types as well as to create a dialogue with customers and employees alike.
-But in the end, it’s absolutely vital to zero-in the central message that your uniforms are communicating to the public.
-Are your sartorial choices truly reflective of your brand’s identity?
+Boswell says it’s important to create a look that’s flattering to different sizes and body types, as well as to create a dialogue with customers and employees alike.
+But in the end, it’s absolutely vital to zero-in on the central message that your uniforms are communicating to the public.
+Are your sartorial choices truly reflective of your brand identity?

 “McDonald’s aims to be America’s best first job,” says Boswell.
 “I had to make sure the uniforms say that.”